avajs/ava/docs/recipes/react.md

 });
 ```

-Enzyme also has a `mount` and `render` helper to test in an actual browser environment, if you want to use these helpers, you will have to setup a browser environment.
-To do so, you should check out the [browser testing recipe](https://github.com/sindresorhus/ava/blob/master/docs/recipes/browser-testing.md).
+Enzyme also has a `mount` and `render` helper to test in an actual browser environment.
+If you want to use these helpers, you will have to setup a browser environment.
+Check out the [browser testing recipe](https://github.com/sindresorhus/ava/blob/master/docs/recipes/browser-testing.md) on how to do so.

-To see an example of AVA working together with Enzyme set up for browser testing, you can have a look at [this sample project](https://github.com/adriantoine/ava-enzyme-demo).
+To see an example of AVA working together with Enzyme, set up for browser testing, have a look at [this sample project](https://github.com/adriantoine/ava-enzyme-demo).

-This is a basic example about how to integrate Enzyme with AVA, to get more information about using Enzyme for unit testing React component, please have a look at [Enzyme's documentation](http://airbnb.io/enzyme/).
+This is a basic example about how to integrate Enzyme with AVA.
+For more information about using Enzyme for unit testing React component, have a look at [Enzyme's documentation](http://airbnb.io/enzyme/).

 ## Using JSX helpers